GeofreyMuindeMunguti/fastapi-sample-api/Readme.md

 - To start the HTTP server, run `./run.sh` this will sart a usgi server using `uvicorn`
 - To start the celery worker, run `./worker-start.sh`
 - To run tests, run `./tests-start.sh` a `coverage` file will be created with the test coverage report

+## Post startup

+After getting started, and the server is running, checkout http://localhost:8000/docs/ to see what is already setup out of the box.